Our School at a glance…

 At Underley Garden School we work closely with our own multi-disciplinary team which consists of Speech and Language Therapists, Occupational Therapists, Educational Psychologists, Learning Disability and General Nurses, consultant psychiatrist and clinical psychologist and SENCO as well as healthcare practitioners to ensure that all of the needs that are outlined in the Education, Health and Care Plan are met.

 Young people who are resident in the children’s home have a care plan which identifies their developmental needs and how these are to be met.
 These plans are informed by all relevant assessments, the Education, Health and Care Plans are drawn up in consultation with the young person, their parents and social worker.

 Young people have daily contact with their Form Tutor and dedicated team of assistants, the Form Tutor is usually the first point of contact for parents for school through emails, phone conversations or meetings.

 Underley Garden School works with our parent organisation and our regulators to ensure that the standards of education and care are as high as we can make them.
-The school is subject to a rigorous system of governance through the parent organisation, Acorn Care and Education.
+The school is subject to a rigorous system of governance through the parent organisation, Options Autism.
 Underley Garden School was graded as Outstanding in January 2018.
 The children’s home was given an Outstanding OFSTED judgement in June 2018.